-Research and publications authored by members of the Tracheal service at Great Ormond Street Hospital.
+Research and publications from the Tracheal service

 - Rijnberg FM (2014) The influence of stents on microbial colonization of the airway in children after slide tracheoplasty: A 14-year single-center experience.
 Pediatr Pulmonol.

 - Fishman JM, Wiles K, Lowdell MW, De Coppi P, Elliott MJ, Atala A, et al. (2014) Airway tissue engineering: an update.
 Expert opinion on biological therapy.
 14(10): 1477-91.

 - Butler CR, Speggiorin S, Rijnberg FM, Roebuck DJ, Muthialu N, Hewitt RJ, et al. (2014) Outcomes of slide tracheoplasty in 101 children: a 17-year single-center experience.
 The journal of thoracic and cardiovascular surgery 147(6): 1783-9.

 - Arnaud AP, Rex D, Elliott MJ, Curry J, Kiely E, Pierro A, et al. (2014) Early experience of thoracoscopic aortopexy for severe tracheomalacia in infants after esophageal atresia and tracheo-esophageal fistula repair.
 Journal of laparoendoscopic & advanced surgical techniques Part A 24(7): 508-12.

 - Abelardo E, Roebuck D, McLaren C, Elliott MJ, Muthialu N (2014) Right pulmonary artery sling in a single lung with bronchial isomerism.
 Journal of cardiac surgery 29(2): 256-8.